 All purchases must include NYU’s standard accessibility language.
 This will ensure that vendors are accountable for the accessibility of their product.

-To the extent that the Services include the development of online content and/or functionality for any NYU programs, services, or activities, Seller agrees that such content and/or functionality will be accessible to individuals with disabilities as measured by conformance with the W3C's Web Content Accessibility Guidelines (WCAG) 2.0 Level AA, with the exception of audio description.
+To the extent that the Services include the development or provisioning of online content and/or functionality for any NYU programs, services, or activities, Seller agrees that such content and/or functionality will be accessible to individuals with disabilities as measured by conformance with the W3C's Web Content Accessibility Guidelines (WCAG) 2.0 Level AA, with the exception of audio description.

 Upon request, Supplier will provide information about conformance with applicable accessibility standards via the Voluntary Product Accessibility Template (VPAT).
 Supplier agrees to promptly respond to and resolve any reasonable complaint regarding accessibility of its services, deliverables, and/or products, and each party agrees to provide reasonable cooperation to the other with regard to such responses and resolutions.